therealasrz/LOL-analysis/README.md

 ## Data Cleaning and Exploratory Data Analysis
 ### Data Cleaning
-To save time in the further data cleaning steps, we first only keep the relevant columns: 'gameid', **'side', 'result', 'kills', 'deaths', 'assists', 'firstblood', 'firstbloodkill', 'team kpm', 'position', 'minionkills', 'league'**.
+To save time in the further data cleaning steps, we first only keep the relevant columns: 'gameid', **'side', 'result', 'kills', 'deaths', 'assists', 'firstblood', 'firstbloodkill', 'monsterkills', 'position', 'minionkills', 'league'**.
 In this dataset, each game has 12 rows, with 10 rows representing each of the players (i.e. player rows), and 2 rows for summarizing the overall team performance and result (i.e. team rows).
 We decide to keep all these rows, as they will be both utilized in the further analysis.

 Furthermore, among these columns, we find out that the column **‘minionkills’** have some missing values, and specifically there is one game that has all **‘minionkills’** entries as missing.
 Since there are still many other games in the dataset, we decide to simply drop this specific game.
 Moreover, the rest of the missing values in **‘minionkills’** are all coming from team rows.
 We write a helper function to impute these missing values by the total number of minions killed in that team in order to make it consistent with other non-missing values.